Customer Satisfaction

 For Copel and its wholly-owned subsidiaries, customer satisfaction has always been part of the Company’s purpose and is linked to the organizational culture, especially in relation to operational efficiency, safety, reliability, agility and cordiality in attendance.

-With the regulation of the sector and despite the division of the business into generation, transmission, commercialization and distribution of energy, customer satisfaction continues to be the focus of top management, especially when considering the new market trend of free customers and those supplied by micro grids of distributed generation.
+Although sector regulation requires the division of businesses into generation, transmission, commercialization and distribution of energy, customer satisfaction remains the focus of senior management, especially considering the new trend of customer migration to the free energy market and supply by distributed generation microgrids.

 Copel Comercialização